plus3it/cortex-xdr-formula/Contributing/General.md

-This project could always use more documentation, whether as part of the official project-docs, in programs' docstrings, SaltStack files' comments or embedded Jinja or even on the web in blog posts, articles, and the lik.
+This project could always use more documentation, whether as part of the official project-docs, in programs' docstrings, SaltStack files' comments or embedded Jinja or even on the web in blog posts, articles, and the like.
 The official documentation is maintained within this project in docstrings or (in the future) in the "docs" directory.
 Contributions are welcome, and are made the same way as any other code.